Printing functional finishes

 Madelaine Cornforth talks to Thomas Ruchser, Global Manager of Digital Printing and Carpet Solutions about the company’s developments in functional inks and finishing.

 Today there are textile finishes for almost every challenge thinkable.
 Hydrophobic, anti-microbial and flame-retardant finishes are among some of the most popular for the apparel, home textiles and soft signage industries.
-For example, functional finishes such as these can be added to clothes to make the wearer feel more comfortable and to keep them dry, while other finishes soften bed linen, make tent canvases flame-retardant or protect upholstery from damaging.
+For example, functional finishes such as these can be added to clothes to make the wearer feel more comfortable and to keep them dry.
+Furthermore, other finishes soften bed linen, make tent canvases flame-retardant or protect upholstery from damaging.
 However, TANATEX asks the question: “How do you apply them to specific parts of your textiles in one run?”.
-The company’s experts are working on the answer and found a promising chemical solution to integrate functionalised finishes by digital (valve jet) printing on to fabric, according to TANATEX.
+For this reason TANATEX experts are working on the answer.
+As a result, a promising chemical solution isfound to integrate functionalised finishes by digital (valve jet) printing on to fabric, according to TANATEX.

-In valve jet printing, the print head nozzles are fitted with individual valves, which can be opened or closed as an ink drop is required.
-“We have developed a jettable compound as basis for applications,” says Thomas Ruchser, Global Manager of Digital Printing and Carpet Solutions at TANATEX.
-“It guarantees a smooth run ability of valve jet for hours – just mix the compound with water and add the needed chemicals to achieve functionality.”
+In valve jet printing, the print head nozzles fit with individual valves.
+Therefore, they can open or close as an ink drop is required.
+“We have developed a jettable compound as basis for applications,” says Thomas Ruchser.
+“It guarantees a smooth run ability of valve jet for hours.
+You just mix the compound with water and add the needed chemicals to achieve functionality.”

-The company decided that valve jet, rather than inkjet was the best technology to provide a solution to only printing in certain areas due to the technology’s flexible pick-up being higher than inkjet.
-Additionally, with valve jet, ‘existing standard chemicals can be applied,’ with no need to create new ones for already available finishes, says Ruchser.
+The company decided that valve jet, rather than inkjet was the best technology to provide a solution to only printing in certain areas.
+This was due to the technology’s flexible pick-up being higher than inkjet.
+Additionally, with valve jet, ‘existing standard chemicals can be applied.’
+Thus there is no need to create new ones for already available finishes, says Ruchser.

 - Rheology suitable for jetting (shear thinning property)